refraction-networking/Metis/README.md

 # Metis

+Thesis statement: It is possible to increase the speed at which a proxy server, whose intention is to circumvent censorship, operates, by routing only those requests that would be censored through the proxy and allowing others to connect directly.

 The process should look something like:
 1) Receive a connection and bytes from a local browser (e.g. "GET" or "CONNECT" stuff)
 2) Pass these bytes to some HTTP proxy library parser, that parses them and returns some HTTP request object